Francis Murphy (Australian politician): Life

 When responsible government was conceded, Murphy was elected to the first Legislative Assembly of Victoria for the Murray Boroughs, and appointed the first Speaker of the House in October 1856.
 To this post he was re-elected in 1859, 1861, 1864, 1866, and 1868, and held it continuously until the dissolution of Parliament on 24 January 1871, when he resigned, having in the meantime been knighted in 1860.

 In 1866, Sir Francis Murphy left Murray Boroughs and was returned for the Grenville electorate until 1871, when he was defeated, and was out of Parliament until the next year, when he entered the Upper House as member for the Eastern Province.

 Murphy was in 1861 a member of the commission on the Burke and Wills expedition, and in 1863 chairman of the league directed against further transportation.
 He was chairman of the National Bank of Australasia and director of other companies.
-Murphy was one of the three Australian commissioners tasked by the Government of New Zealand with choosing a new capital for that country.
+Murphy was one of the three Australian commissioners tasked by the New Zealand Government with choosing a new capital for that country.
 Together with Joseph Docker (New South Wales) and Ronald Campbell Gunn (Tasmania), he recommended for the capital to move from Auckland to Wellington.

 Murphy resigned his seat in council in 1876, and resided for some time in England.
-He died on 30 March 1891, at his residence, St. Kilda Road, Melbourne, and was buried in Boroondara cemetery.
+He died on 30 March 1891, at his residence, St Kilda Road, Melbourne, and was buried in Boroondara cemetery.